 The Employment Tribunal is a special court of law which determines complaints brought under employment rights legislation, (for example, complaints of sex discrimination, unfair dismissal, and non-payment of the minimum wage).
 The Tribunal has exclusive jurisdiction to hear many types of complaint such as unfair dismissal cases.

-The Employment Tribunal is not part of the Department of Economic Development (DED).
+The Employment Tribunal is not part of the Department for Enterprise (DfE).
 It is part of the Tribunals Service of the General Registry.

 Queries about the Employment Tribunal should be directed to the Clerk to the Tribunal (see details below).